andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 I found ruff fast and easy to use and genuinely helpful.

-For example, sometimes I'd fire up a Django shell and find issues at runtime that ruff would have caught had I ran it.
+For example, sometimes I'd fire up a Django shell, skipping ruff, only to realize there are issues it would have caught.

-On this small codebase, ruff ran nearly instantly, so it was a no brainer to bake into the regular workflow or into the code editor.
+On this small codebase, ruff ran instantly, so it was a no-brainer to run regularly, or even include in my code editor.

 ## Postgres adapter
 In Rails and Django, SQLite is the default database, however I wanted to use Postgres.